 A house that belonged to an elderly person may require repairs and a bit of updating before you can put it on sale.
 You will need to get rid of everything!
 You can choose to hire an inspector to note down potential issues and recommend possible repairs.
 Although you can sell a home in Connecticut “as is” you may be forced to accept a lower price, especially if your house requires extensive repairs or cleaning.

-We Buy Houses In Connecticut
+We Offer Cash For Houses In Connecticut

 Here at Noorden Estates LLC, however, we will always give you a fair deal and help you get as much value from your inherited house as possible.
 We buy local houses in CT, repair and fix them up and either rent them out or sell them to someone else looking for a great deal.